-Certificate signing requests · Cloudflare SSL docs
+Certificate signing requests (CSRs) — SSL for SaaS

 p256v1 (NIST P-256).

-Common names are restricted to 64 characters, per RFC 5280, while subject alternative names (SANs) can be up to 255 characters in length.
+Common names are restricted to 64 characters and subject alternative names (SANs) are limited to 255 characters, per RFC 5280.
 You must specify at least one SAN, and the list of SANs should include the common name.

-$ request_body=$(< <(cat <<EOF{ "country": "US", "state": "MA", "locality": "Boston", "organization": "City of Boston", "organizational_unit": "Championship Parade Detail", "common_name": "app.example.com", "sans": [ "app.example.com", "www.example.com", "blog.example.com", "example.com" ], "key_type" : "p256v1"}EOF))
+$ request_body=$(< <(cat <<EOF{ "country": "US", "state": "MA", "locality": "Boston", "organization": "City of Boston", "organizational_unit": "Championship Parade Detail", "common_name": "app.example.com", "sans": [ "app.example.com", "www.example.com", "blog.example.com", "example.com" ], "key_type" : "p256v1"}EOF

-2. Request a CSR that can be provided to your customer
+Now, you want to generate a CSR that you can provide to your customer.

 $ curl -sXPOST https://api.cloudflare.com/client/v4/zones/{zone_id}/custom_csrs \ -H "X-Auth-Email: {email}" -H "X-Auth-Key: {key}"\ -H 'Content-Type: application/json' -d "$request_body"